amitflank/Unit_Test_Helper/README.md

 ### **Functions with restrictions**

-We can also add restrictions to the function values we pass just like we did with our initial argument generator.
+We can also add restrictions to the function values we pass, just like we did with our initial argument generator.

 Lets make sure our **1** only gets added to **7** <br/>